Recommended and Black Listed Plugins

 - JQuery Updater – can cause a blank website.

 - Better WordPress Minify – can cause blank galleries.

 - Breeze – hard Caching & Minification error.
 As a consequence, it will break pages and you will not be able to make changes to your website.

-- Jetpack – the images on Safari are stretched
+- Jetpack – might affect the aspect ratio of the images in the Safari browser.

 - Heartbeat Control by WP Rocket – conflicts with FloLaunch.
 It blocks the compatibility check and stops at step 2.

 - ManageWP Worker – due to its security settings, it blocks access to run the compatibility check for FloLaunch (both versions).